 Milk has come under scrutiny for many reasons.
 Milk is known for its indigestibility and for causing inflammation.
 It is listed as a top 10 food allergen.
-It’s also the source of digestive stress, cramping, painful bloating, gas, and diarrhoea for many worldwide.
-Here we discuss Ayurveda’s perspective on milk and how its supposed to be consumed.
+It’s also the source of digestive stress, cramping, painful bloating, gas, and diarrhea for many worldwide.
+Here we discuss Ayurveda’s perspective on milk and how it's supposed to be consumed.

 According to the US National Institutes of Health “approximately 65 percent of the human population has a reduced ability to digest lactose after infancy.”1

 However, research suggests milk itself is not the root problem of these discomforts.
 Our handling and processing of the milk may be the real culprit.

 Of special concern is homogenization which renders long-chain lipids in milk shorter.
 Smaller fat globules are more easily distributed throughout homogenized milk for texture uniformity, handling purposes, and to increase shelf life.